Transversal gates of the ((3,3,2)) qutrit code and local symmetries of the absolutely maximally entangled state of four qutrits: Abstract

 \section{Abstract}

-We provide a proof that there exists a bijection between local unitary (LU) orbits of absolutely maximally entangled (AME) states in $(\CC^D)^{\otimes n}$ where $n$ is even, also known as perfect tensors, and LU orbits of $((n-1,D,n/2))_D$ quantum error correcting codes.
-Thus, by a result of Rather et al. (2023), the AME state of 4 qutrits and the pure $((3,3,2))_3$ qutrit code $\mathcal{C}$ are both unique up to the action of the LU group.
-We further explore the connection between the 4-qutrit AME state and the code $\mathcal{C}$ by showing that the group of transversal gates of $\mathcal{C}$ and the group of local symmetries of the AME state are closely related.
-Taking advantage of results from Vinberg's theory of graded Lie algebras, we find generators of both of these groups.
+The group of transversal gates and the group of local symmetries are important features of quantum error correcting codes and pure quantum states, respectively; the former provides fault-tolerant operations on a code while the latter tells us about a state's reachability via stochastic local operations with classical communication.
+We prove that there exists a bijection between local unitary (LU) orbits of absolutely maximally entangled (AME) states in $(\mathbb{C}^D)^{\otimes n}$ where $n$ is even, also known as perfect tensors, and LU orbits of $((n-1,D,n/2))_D$ quantum error correcting codes.
+Furthermore, there is a close connection between the local symmetries of an AME state and the transversal gates of its corresponding quantum error correcting code.
+We explore in detail the 4-qutrit AME state $\ket{\Phi}$ and its corresponding $((3,3,2))_3$ qutrit code $\mathcal{C}$.
+We show that $\ket{\Phi}$ and $\mathcal{C}$ are both unique up to the action of the LU group.
+We find generators of the local symmetry group of $\ket{\Phi}$ and the group of transversal gates on $\mathcal{C}$.
+Our proofs rely on prior results by Huber and Grassl (2020), Hebenstreit et al. (2016), and Rather et al. (2023).
+We use Vinberg's theory of Lie algebras to study the special case of $\ket{\Phi}$ and $\mathcal{C}$.